 Leah Morisi, BS AMS

 Early Childhood Teacher

 Raised in Utah, Leah holds a BS in Parks, Recreation and Tourism from the University of Utah.
 Previously, Leah worked for a Montessori school in Bountiful, Utah.
-She holds an American Montessori Society Early Childhood Teacher.
+She holds an American Montessori Society Early Childhood teaching credential from the Institute for Montessori Innovation at Westminster College.
 She enjoys crocheting, bike rides with her family and attending music classes with her children.